jaz303/taylor/README.md

 ### Prerequisites

+  1. Install node.js.
+Any recent version should do.
-`taylor` assumes that Xcode6 Beta is installed in the default location (`/Applications/Xcode6-Beta.app`).
+  2. `taylor` assumes that Xcode6 Beta is installed in the default location (`/Applications/Xcode6-Beta.app`).
 If this is not the case, define the environment variable `TAYLOR_SWIFT_TOOLCHAIN` to point to the `Contents/Developer/Toolchains/XcodeDefault.xctoolchain` subdirectory within wherever Xcode is installed.

+All set?
+Let's go:

 ```
 $ npm install -g taylor
 ```

+(depending on your configuration the above command may require `sudo`)

 ## Tutorial